-Sealants work as a barrier to keep teeth healthy from cavity-causing bacteria.
+Dental sealants work as a barrier to keep teeth away from bacteria and plaque.

 - Step 1